Board of Governors

 Adrian Lee was the Chief Executive Officer and an Executive Director of Eagle Asset Management (CP) Limited, the manager of Champion REIT from 2008 till he retired in 2016.
 He has acquired extensive property and banking industry experience over a career spanning over 43 years.
 Adrian held senior management positions for more than 22 years in the Great Eagle Group of companies, a major listed real estate company in Hong Kong.
 He also had over two decades of corporate real estate lending and advisory experience with a multinational banking institution.
 Adrian graduated from the University of Hong Kong with a Bachelor of Social Sciences degree.

-Ms. Laura Lee
+Dame Laura Lee DBE

-Laura Lee qualified as a Registered General Nurse in 1987 and completed her oncology training at St Bartholomew’s Hospital in London in 1990.
+Dame Laura Lee qualified as a Registered General Nurse in 1987 and completed her oncology training at St Bartholomew’s Hospital in London.
 She then gained an MSc in Clinical Oncology from Birmingham University in 1997.
 She was appointed as an Honorary Fellow of the Royal Institute of British Architects in 2009 and was elected a Member of the British Architectural Trust Board in 2016.
-She received an Honorary Doctorate from Queen Margaret University in 2016.
+She received an Honorary Doctorate from Queen Margaret University in 2016.In 2019 she was recognised for her services to people with cancer when she was made a Dame in the Queen’s Birthday Honours list.

 Mrs. Eleanor Ling SBS, OBE, JP